wintonmj/phaser3-simple-rpg/docs/abstract-scene-refactoring.md

 3. **Reduced Complexity**: Class relationships are clearly defined
 4. **Easier Onboarding**: New developers can understand isolated components
 5. **More Flexible Architecture**: Components can be modified independently
+6. **Decoupled Dependencies**: Managers access each other through BaseManager methods

 ## Best Practices

-1. Use dependency injection to provide manager dependencies
+1. Use BaseManager for manager references rather than direct instantiation
+2. Initialize all managers in AbstractScene
+3. Set up manager references using setter methods
-2. Keep manager API surfaces small and focused
+4. Keep manager API surfaces small and focused
-3. Use TypeScript interfaces to define clear contracts
+5. Use TypeScript interfaces to define clear contracts
-4. Document manager responsibilities and relationships
+6. Document manager responsibilities and relationships
-5. Consider using an event system for cross-manager communication
+7. Consider using an event system for additional cross-manager communication